The 13th International Herb SymposiumJune 9th – 11, 2017

 - Basic Dorm Lodging: Friday and Saturday night lodging in classic older dorms & 6 meals, Friday dinner thru Sunday lunch. $180 pp for double/triple occupancy or $200 per person single occupancy

-- NEW DORMS CURRENTLY SOLD OUT __ BE IN TOUCH, NEW DOUBLE ROOMS MAY BECOME AVAILABLE email@example.com New Dorm Lodging: Friday and Saturday night lodging in newer air-conditioned dorms & 6 meals, Friday dinner thru Sunday lunch. $240 per person for double occupancy or $270 per person for single occupancy
+- NEW DORMS CURRENTLY SOLD OUT __ BE IN TOUCH IN CASE ANY BECOME AVAILABLE email@example.com New Dorm Lodging: Friday and Saturday night lodging in newer air-conditioned dorms & 6 meals, Friday dinner thru Sunday lunch. $240 per person for double occupancy or $270 per person for single occupancy

 - Extra night(s) lodging for Thursday or Sunday nights Basic Dorm extra night = $45 per person per night or New Dorm extra night = $70 per person per night. ******For those arriving on Thursday evening, Friday Breakfast ($10) and Lunch ($12) will be served.
 Pay at the door.
 Great food and a variety of choices including vegetarian and meat entrées.

 There are several hotels and motels and a campground in the area as well as a couple of small basic restaurants in Norton.
 We have a selection of Area Accommodations on the IHS website under the Symposium Location tab for a list of lodging options in the area.

 - Commuter Meal Option Six meals (see Meals above): Friday Dinner through Sunday lunch $100.*Other meal options are limited in the area.